racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Introduction.md

 @metadata order=10
 @metadata tagstring=intro pyapp architecture drp create

-[imgPyAppArch]: images/images50/pyapps/PyApp_Architecture.png
+[imgPyAppArch]: images/images51/pyapps/PyApp_Architecture.png
-[imgDrp]: images/images50/pyapps/PyLabs_DRP.png
+[imgDrp]: images/images51/pyapps/Pylabs_DRP.png
-[imgPyApp]: images/images50/pyapps/PyApp.png
+[imgPyApp]: images/images51/pyapps/PyApp.png
-[imgPyAppCreate]: images/images50/pyapps/PyApp_Create.png
+[imgPyAppCreate]: images/images51/pyapps/PyApp_Create.png
-[drp]: #/PyLabs50/Architecture
+[drp]: #/Pylabs50/Architecture
 [epydoc]: http://epydoc.sourceforge.net/

-#PyLabs Applications
+#Pylabs Applications

 ##Introducing PyApps
-A PyApp is an application which is created on top of the PyLabs framework.
+A PyApp is an application which is created on top of the Pylabs framework.
 Each PyApp consists of the same components, such as Root Objects, actions, wizards, forms, tasklets, ...

 In this section we introduce you to the different components of PyApps and how they interact.

 ###Architecture
-Below you can find the architecture of how the PyLabs framework is built.
+Below you can find the architecture of how the Pylabs framework is built.

 ![PyApps_Architecture][imgPyAppArch]

-![PyLabs_DRP][imgDrp]
+![Pylabs_DRP][imgDrp]

 Arakoon: key/value store of objects, non-queryable, no relational DB.
 This database is used to store the actual objects of your application.